B2. Operations

 Example

 Students can also use the same type of representation for both parts.
-In the example below, students first used graph paper to represent the base ten material (flats and unit cubes).
-Students represented the number 208 by drawing 2 flats and 8 unit cubes.
-Groups of 8 squares each were then formed and students counted 26 groups (part 1).
-Then, students numbered the squares from 1 to 8 in each group to represent the 8 flavours (part 2).
+In the example below, students first used graph paper to represent the base ten blocks (flats and small cubes).
+Students represented the number 208 by drawing representations for 2 flats and 8 small cubes.
+Groups of 8 were outlined and counted.
+There were 26 groups (part 1).
+Then, students numbered from 1 to 8 in each group to represent the 8 flavours (part 2).
 Students then counted that there were 26 times flavour 1, 26 times flavour 2, and so on.

 Example